msathe-tech/SCSt-Kafka-lessons/lesson3/README.md

+# Multiplexed streams
+Stream taking input from more than one topic.

 ## Start the application
 App should start once the Kafka is running.
 The Binder in the app dependency will create required topic.